 All organisations and professions develop their own obscure buzz words and baffling terminology.
-Business jargon is often used in the workplace.
-However, it can confuse and runs the risk of causing misunderstanding.
+Business jargon can be convenient for use in the workplace.
+However, it can confuse the wider public.
+It runs the risk of causing misunderstanding.
 So, always try to use plain language.
 It helps to clarify your message.

-However, there may be times when you have no alternative other than using an unfamiliar word.
-Explain clearly what it means and make sure your listener knows how to spell it.
+Explain clearly what a difficult word means and make sure your listener knows how to spell it.

-When speaking to a journalist over the telephone, there is none better than the internationally accepted “Alpha, Bravo, Charlie … X-Ray, Yankee, Zulu” alphabet.
+When speaking to a journalist over the telephone, there is none better than the internationally accepted NATO Phonetic Alphabet.
+“Alpha, Bravo, Charlie … X-Ray, Yankee, Zulu”.

 The NATO phonetic alphabet

 This word spelling alphabet was developed in the 1950s to be intelligible over poor-quality radios to all NATO allies, especially in the heat of battle.
 It replaced other earlier phonetic radio alphabets.
 While the alphabet is described as phonetic, it actually serves to identify spelling rather than pronunciation.

-Without these carefully chosen words some characters, such as D & T, B & P and M & N are typical examples.
+Without these carefully chosen words some characters can be difficult to distinguish.
+D & T, B & P and M & N are typical examples.
 Avoid making up your own words.
 “B-bobby” and “P-poppy” confuse rather than clarify.
 So, it’s best to learn the word alphabet by heart.

 Today the business and telecommunications across Europe and North America widely use the word spelling alphabet.
-Reporters make use of it in their spoken news despatches and the police use it to spell out names and car numbers.
+Reporters make use of it in their spoken news dispatches.
+The police use it to spell out names and car numbers.
 It could enable you to help a journalist write a clearer and more accurate story about your business.